Feb. 25, 1977 Volume 8 No. 7

 And another, a former Wauwatosa girl with a Catholic upbringing who turned into an uninhibited and voluptuous woman, who was no hater of sex, but became enraged at female nudes in men's mags, and took part in expeditions to trash billboards with bags of paint if they depicted women.
-She also despised my photo over the copy desk of Jane Fonda at the old K'scope office.
+She also despised my photo of Jane Fonda above the copy desk at the old K'scope office.

 True, some of this rage has left the community, and sex more than ever is used to sell products, unfortunately.
 But that's a different case, one of stereotyping, perhaps, and not amenable to solution by banishing idealized human forms.
 From sexy actors peddling cars to Farah Fawcett-Major's nipples, we're going to have to live with commercial eroticism and try to ensure that both sexes get their share.